Swimming Efficiently by Wrapping: Results and Discussion

-In this section we study the swimming of bacteria inside circular pipes of radius $r_0$ and length $L_0 \approx 21 r_0$ aligned along $z$.
-Keeping the aspect ratio constant ensures that the flow disturbance created by a bacterium decays to negligible values at the pipes ends \cite{Liron1978}.
-We model the pipes as immobile rigid objects \cite{Usabiaga2016}.
-We place the bacteria in the middle of the pipes and we use that configuration to compute the bacteria velocity.
-As the Stokes equation assume a steady state flow solving one mobility problem is enough to determine the velocities.
-Later, we will consider the case where bacteria freely swim in a pipe periodic along its main axis.
+In this section we study the swimming of a bacterium inside circular pipes of radius $r_0$ and length $L_0 \approx 21 r_0$ aligned along $z$.
+Keeping the aspect ratio constant ensures that the flow disturbance created by the bacterium decays to negligible values at the pipes ends (\cite{Liron1978}).
+We model the pipes as immobile rigid objects discretized with blobs just as the bacterium (\cite{Usabiaga2016}).
+We place the bacterium in the middle of the pipes and we use that configuration to compute the bacterium velocity.
+Since the Stokes equations assume steady state flows, the velocity in a given configuration can be obtained by solving the mobility problem one single time.
+Later, we will consider the case where the bacterium freely swims inside a periodic pipe.

 We consider two different swimming modes.
 First, the extended mode where the flagellum is attached to the body front part and it extends away from it.
-In the second mode the flagellum is wrapped around the bacteria body, see Fig.\ \ref{fig:geometry}.
-In both cases we apply constant and opposite torques, of magnitude $\tau=0.46\,\si{pN\mu m}$, to the body and the flagellum to model the work exerted by a molecular motor.
-Thus, we assume that the molecular motor always works on the low frequency (constant torque) regime \cite{Xing2006}.
+In the second mode the flagellum is wrapped around the bacterium body, see Fig.\ \ref{fig:geometry}.
+In both cases we apply constant and opposite torques, of magnitude $\tau_m=0.46\,\si{pN\mu m}$, to the body and the flagellum to model the work exerted by a molecular motor.
+Thus, we assume that the molecular motor always works in the constant torque (low frequency) regime (\cite{Xing2006}).
 In most numerical experiments the flagellum extends along its main axis a length similar to the bacterium body.
 Thus, in the wrapped mode the body is fully covered by the flagellum.
 The bacterium body, always $2.04\,\si{\mu m}$ long and $0.49\,\si{\mu m}$ wide, is discretized with 292 blobs of radius $a=0.0425\,\si{\mu m}$.
 The geometric details of the helical flagella and pipes used in this work are presented in Tables \ref{tab:flagella} and \ref{tab:pipe}.